LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 ### Working with multiple Java versions

-If you have multiple Java versions in your Linux or Mac OS, you can use the following command to switch to Java 17 from another version.
+If you have multiple Java versions installed in Linux or Mac OS, you can use the following command to switch to Java 17 from another version.

 ```